-What will a change in the Swiss franc interest rate bring?
+What will the change in the Swiss franc interest rate bring?

-The Swiss franc was and remains one of the hardest world currencies; it is not as popular as the euro or dollar and is used more for storing capital than for making payments.
+The Swiss franc has been and remains one of the world's most stable currencies; it is not as popular as the euro or the dollar and is used more for storing capital than for making payments.

 It's a rather dubious pleasure to pay 0.75% per year on a deposit in Swiss currency and lose 7.5 francs for every 1000 in the account.

-It’s quite easy to calculate how much money is lost in ten years, and if you also take into account inflation and fees for maintaining an account, then the point of such investments completely disappears.
+It's fairly easy to calculate how much money is lost over ten years, and if you factor in inflation and account maintenance fees, such investments become completely pointless.

 What are the pros and cons of raising the key rate?